SanazME/Java-Learning/README.md

 ## Lambda Expression
 - They can only be used with interfaces that contain only one method that has to be implemented.
 Why?
 - because the compiler needs to match a lambda expression to a method.
-- So these interfaces (with only one method to be implemented) are also called as **Functional Interfaces**.
+- So these interfaces (with only one method to be implemented) are also called as **@FunctionalInterfaces** in the documentations like in `Comparator` docs.
 - In the following examples, instead of options1 or 2, we can use Lambda expression and not defining a class in order to use the only `run` method of class `Runnable`:
 ```java
 public class Main {